 A Few Select Registry Properties along the Way

-Virginia is filled with 20 Select Registry properties, so here are just a few that would make for the perfect place for you to relax amid your Virginia Blue Ridge Mountains road trip.
+Virginia is filled with 20 Select Registry properties and great bed and breakfasts, so here are just a few that would make for the perfect place for you to relax amid your Virginia Blue Ridge Mountains road trip.

 - The Iris Inn – Waynesboro, VA